Have a question?

 FSC complements—but does not duplicate—what CASA provides.

-A LESW is a Legally Educated Social Worker—a social worker with specialized training and experience in the legal system, particularly in child welfare and juvenile court settings.
+An LESW is a Legally Educated Social Worker—a social worker with specialized training and experience in the legal systems, particularly in family law, custody, and related proceedings affecting children.

 LESWs work alongside Legal Professionals to strengthen legal advocacy with trauma-informed, child-centered social work insight.
-Their role bridges the gap between social work and law, ensuring that every child’s voice is heard and their best interests are represented in legal proceedings.
+Their role bridges the gap between social work and law, ensuring that every child’s voice is heard and their best interests are advocated for in legal proceedings.

 No. FSC does not provide legal representation.